jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 The `pageContext` object is actually constructed in the `createPages` function in `gatsby-node.js`.
 In our case we've passed a `previous` and `next` field (optional) so that we generate a carousel (previous and next links between posts) at the bottom of each post.[^any]

-[^any]: You'll notice that the type of `previous` and `next` is `any` – in TypeScript this is considered bad practice and represents someone throwing their hands in the air saying "I have know idea what you are sending me."
+[^any]: You'll notice that the type of `previous` and `next` is `any` – in TypeScript this is considered bad practice and represents someone throwing their hands in the air saying "I have no idea what you are sending me."
 I'll leave these as an exercise for the reader.

 Another interesting part of this template is the ominously named `dangerouslySetInnerHTML`.